hdlugas/etsy_shop_scraper/README.md

 # Etsy Shop Scraper
-This repository contains a python script that scrapes Etsy shops using the Beautiful Soup library and a python script which processes the data.
+This repository contains a python script that scrapes Etsy shops using the Beautiful Soup library and a python script which processes the scraped data.

 The script 'shop_scraper.py':
 1. inputs i) a keyword that is searched in the Etsy shop search engine and ii) the total number of pages (each page has 10 shops as of 11/2022) to be scraped.
-2. writes a csv which has one row for each Etsy shop scraped and columns ['shop_name', 'shop_id', 'currency_id', 'country_id', 'listing_enabled', 'browsing_enabled', 'buyer_location_restricted', 'rate_updated_enabled', 'test_account', 'accepts_custom_requests', 'number_admirers', 'total_sales', 'starting_year', 'number_reviews', 'avg_rating', 'number_items_listed', 'avg_price', 'std_price', 'avg_feat_price', 'std_feat_price', 'number_feature_items'] to a path that you must change.
+2. writes a csv which has one row for each Etsy shop scraped and columns ['shop_name', 'shop_id', 'currency_id', 'country_id', 'listing_enabled', 'browsing_enabled', 'buyer_location_restricted', 'rate_updated_enabled', 'test_account', 'accepts_custom_requests', 'number_admirers', 'total_sales', 'starting_year', 'number_reviews', 'avg_rating', 'number_items_listed', 'avg_price', 'std_price', 'avg_feat_price', 'std_feat_price', 'number_feature_items'] to a csv file located at a path that you must change.

 <br />
 <br />